josxha/flutter-maplibre/docs/versioned_docs/version-0.2.x/style-layers/paint-and-layout.md

 # Paint & Layout Properties

-While the annotation [Layers](../category/layers) can use simple values for styling, [Layers](../category/layers) can use the powerful paint and layout properties.
+While the annotation [Layers](../category/layers) can use simple values for styling, [Style Layers](../category/style-layers) can use the powerful paint and layout properties.
 See the [MapLibre Style Specification](https://maplibre.org/maplibre-style-spec/layers) for all available properties for the different layers.